Cost of living · Grand Rapids, Michigan · 2026

 How much does housing cost in Grand Rapids?

 A 2-bedroom apartment in Grand Rapids costs approximately $1,531 per month based on HUD Fair Market Rent data.
-Housing makes up about 20% of the total monthly budget.
+At about 40% of the monthly needs budget, housing is the largest cost category here.

 Is Grand Rapids more expensive than the national average?